 For 36 years, Helen served as publisher and Frosty as editor, an unbeatable combination that produced an impressive list of state and national awards.

 In September 2006, Frosty and Helen partnered with Arnold and Beverly Hamilton to help transition The Observer into the state’s second century.
-Helen retired in January 2007, and passed away later that year, but Frosty remains on-board as Founding Editor.
+Helen retired in January 2007, and passed away later that year; Frosty retired in early 2013.

 The Hamiltons have deep Oklahoma roots: Both are third-generation Okies, raised in Midwest City.
 They returned to the state for good 27 years ago, after living in California and Texas.

 Before becoming Observer publisher, Beverly spent nearly six years as a financial secretary at Edmond Santa Fe High School.
-Arnold, the new Observer editor, was the Dallas Morning News’ longtime Oklahoma Bureau chief.
+Arnold was the Dallas Morning News’ longtime Oklahoma Bureau chief.
 He also covered government and politics for the San Jose Mercury News, the Dallas Times Herald, the Tulsa Tribune and the Oklahoma Journal.

 The Observer is published monthly.
 A one-year subscription [12 issues] is $40.